PaulieScanlon/test-neon-mcp-server-waiku/README.md

 # Test Neon MCP Server in React Server Components

-This repository uses [Waiku](https://waku.gg/) and React Server Components to demonstrate how to use Neon's MCP Server with a custom chat interface.
+This repository uses [Waiku](https://waku.gg/) and React Server Components to demonstrate how to use Neon's MCP Server with the Anthropic API and a custom chat interface.

+You can read more about this experiment on my blog: [How to use Neon's MCP Server with React Server Components](https://paulie.dev)

 ## Getting Started